State Board of Education - http://www.arkansased.gov/state-board/members

 Bachelor of Science in Chemical Engineering, University of Arkansas at Fayetteville, 1991

-On March 25, 2015, Commissioner Johnny Key was approved by the State Board of Education to be the chief school officer of the Arkansas Department of Education.
-Governor Asa Hutchinson recommended Mr. Key for the leadership position.
+On March 25, 2015, Johnny Key was approved by the State Board of Education to be the chief school officer of the Arkansas Department of Education.
+Governor Asa Hutchinson recommended Key for the position of commissioner.

 Under Key’s leadership, the agency focused the vision on transforming Arkansas to lead the nation in student-focused education.
 The mission is to provide leadership, support, and service to schools, districts, and communities so every student graduates prepared for college, career and community engagement.
 The value statements and goals guide the daily work within the agency.